pauldambra/pauldambra.github.io/_posts/2010-10-20-refactor-fun.md

 _outOfOffice.add("on my hols");
 ```

-it was getting difficult to manage, there was no checking for duplication of the strings, there was no obvious or easy way to keep the enum return and phrase list linked and all the looping was getting confusing.
+it was getting difficult to manage, there was no checking for duplication of the strings, there was no apparent way to keep the enum return and phrase list linked and all the looping was getting confusing.

 So I went through two stages and Resharper helped by being awesome at supporting my laziness.